Research

 This paper provides a model where a long-term planning horizon improves economic decisions but also increases the salience of anticipated future utility.
 Hence, a gloomy future induces the agent to shorten her time horizon in order to reduce distress caused by the anticipation of poverty, at the cost of worsening her realized future consumption, resulting in a behavioral poverty trap where poverty and shortsightedness reinforce each other.
 The paper also provides primary empirical evidence of the endogenous determination of time horizon and of the existence of a behavioral poverty trap.
 Using a randomized controlled trial in Mozambique that provided agro-input subsidies and a Matched Savings program, I show that improvement in economic prospects resulted in a significant increase in the planning horizon of the poor beneficiaries.
 Moreover, the increase in horizon significantly predicts asset accumulation of beneficiaries during the two years following the intervention.

-Subsidies and the African Green Revolution: Direct Effects and Social Network Spillovers of Randomized Input Subsidies in Mozambique (with Michael Carter and Dean Yang)
+Subsidies and the African Green Revolution: Direct Effects and Social Network Spillovers of Randomized Input Subsidies in Mozambique (with Michael Carter and Dean Yang) American Economic Journal: Applied Economics 13, no. 2 (2021): 1-24.

 The Green Revolution bolstered agricultural yields and rural well-being in Asia and Latin America, but bypassed sub-Saharan Africa.
 We study the first randomized controlled trial of a government-implemented input subsidy program (ISP) in Africa.
 A temporary subsidy for Mozambican maize farmers stimulates Green Revolution technology adoption, and effects persist in later unsubsidized years.
 Social networks of subsidized farmers benefit from spillovers, experiencing increases in technology adoption, yields, and expected returns to the technologies.
 Spillovers account for the vast majority of subsidy-induced gains.
 ISPs alleviate informational market failures, stimulating learning about new technologies by subsidy recipients and their social networks.